xavjamito/tsed/docs/introduction/migrate-from-v7.md

 ## What's new ?

-The latest releases for Ts.ED on GitHub focus on improved dependency injection that let you access the [injector instance everywhere](#injector-instance-everywhere) in your code.
+The latest releases for Ts.ED focus on improved dependency injection that let you access the [injector instance everywhere](#injector-instance-everywhere) in your code.
 Notable features in recent pre-releases include support for [Apollo 4](/tutorials/graphql.html#apollo), the removal of CommonJS support in favor of [ECMAScript Modules](#switch-your-code-base-on-esm), enhanced [request logging](#request-logger-doesn-t-work), and additional [optimizations](#optimization)